• Chicago Downtown Office

 Understanding Divorce in Illinois

 Understanding the process of divorce in Illinois will help to provide some answers to the many questions you have when considering a dissolution of marriage.
-If you have made the decision to seek a dissolution of marriage in Illinois, it is helpful to understand family and divorce law in your state.
+If you have decided to seek a dissolution of marriage in Illinois, it is helpful to understand family and divorce law in your state, specifically the Illinois law regarding ending a marriage.
 States regulate the laws applied to divorce, much like they enforce laws affecting marriage.

 In the State of Illinois, there is no waiting period for a final judgment if the petitioner has been a resident of Illinois for 90 days.
-Illinois divorce law recognizes the grounds for divorce as no-fault, which simply means that a marriage has reached an irretrievable breakdown.
-Additional grounds for divorce are a separation of at least two years, willful desertion, addiction issues and domestic violence.
+Illinois divorce law recognizes the grounds for divorce as no-fault, which simply means that a marriage has reached an irretrievable breakdown due to irreconcilable differences.
+Additional grounds for divorce are a separation of at least two years, willful desertion, addiction issues, and domestic violence.

 Planning for Divorce in Illinois

 Regardless of the reason for the dissolution of marriage, beginning with a plan is key to obtaining the settlement that you deserve as quickly and efficiently as possible.
-You probably have a lot of questions about the many areas of your life affected by divorce.
+You probably have a lot of questions about the many areas of your life affected by divorce, including potential disagreements with your spouse.
 You’ll want to know how each of these areas is handled when you begin the process of divorce in Illinois.

 Planning for Divorce – There is no waiting period to file a petition for divorce in the State of Illinois as long as one of the spouses is a legal resident.
 There is a fee to file that may be waived for financial hardship reasons.